younessoub/projet_M207/README.md

 ## 🧩 Step 4: Launch ONOS and Other Docker Services on `vm1`

-Use Docker Compose to start services defined in `docker-compose.yml`:
+Use Docker Compose to start services defined in `docker-compose.yml` in vm1:

 ```bash
 sudo docker compose up -d